Maelstrom16/Hydra/README.md

 ```
 cargo run
 ```
 In its current state, the program will generate a window with some dummy options whose functionality is to be implemented once the GB emulator is able to support them.
-Clicking the `Load ROM...` button will clear the background color of the window to white, as a way to ensure wgpu is working.
+Clicking the `Load ROM...` button will clear the background color of the window to black, then render a single, gradated triangle to the viewport to ensure wgpu is working properly.

 I plan to support Windows, MacOS, and Linux, but I do not currently have the means to test the program on Linux.
 As such, it may be buggy there.